SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/authentication/azuread-scim.md

 This section describes how to configure your Azure AD and Prophecy to provision users and groups to Prophecy using SCIM, or System for Cross-domain Identity Management, an open standard that allows you to automate user provisioning.

+### Requirements

+To provision users/groups to your Prophecy account using SCIM:

+- You must be AzureAD admin.
+- You must be a Prophecy account admin.

 ### About SCIM provisioning in Prophecy

 Prophecy provides a SCIM connector that lets you use Azure AD to create/update users and groups/teams in Prophecy, give them the proper level of access,